NiskuT/Civilization/README.md

 To build our project on Linux, you must have installed <b>gcc</b>, <b>g++</b>, <b>cmake</b>, <b>libboost-dev</b>, <b>libsfml-dev</b>, <b>lcov</b> and <b>gcovr</b>.

 Now go to the `Civilization\build` folder and type `cmake ..`.
-Finally, type `cmake --build .` to build the project and start client file on bin folder.
+Finally, type `cmake --build .` to build the project.
+Then, you can start the programs located in build/bin.